 COVID-19 has had a profound impact on professional norms.

-Most notably, it’s changed how most companies view remote work—with office employees now working from home to maintain social distancing and help slow the spread of the virus.
+Most notably, it’s changed how most companies view remote work—with many workplaces permanently working from home or using hybrid work models.
 Once seen as a perk offered by few companies, usually tech start-ups, remote work has now become the new normal.

 1. Revise your job description